SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-prerequisites/sap-aem-int-prerequisites.md

 Please note that in order to participate you will need to be ready to use the following services in your own landscape:
 - SAP Integration Suite, advanced event Mesh
 - SAP Integration Suite
-- SAP Build Workzone, standard edition
+- SAP Build Process Automation
-- SAP Workflow Management
-- SAP Business Application Studio
 - SAP Cloud Foundry
 - Asapio Cloud Integration with Advanced Event Mesh or Solace connector